 Sector Strategies: The WCCNM sector strategies have progressed with the IT/tech and healthcare industries.
-For IT/tech, the WCCNM and NWMC partners will continue to leverage the employer and industry relationships that have been established with other sector work, including the TechHire Advisory Council, formed under the TechHire New Mexico program, a \$4 million, four-year grant to support and fund IT/tech training opportunities in the region.
+For IT/tech, the WCCNM and NWMC partners will continue to leverage the employer and industry relationships that have been established with other sector work, including the TechHire Advisory Council, formed under the TechHire New Mexico program, a \$4 million, fouryear grant to support and fund IT/tech training opportunities in the region.
 Also, the NMWC partners will coordinate with other existing IT/tech efforts that are currently going on in the region that are also engaging key industry representatives including programs such as NMITAP, the City of Albuquerque Job Training Assistance, etc. For healthcare subsectors, an inventory and assessment of existing healthcare-related business and community relationship will be used to facilitate meetings and strategy sessions based on feedback from employers, associations, educational institutions, economic development, and other stakeholders.
+Apprenticeship Coordinators assisted with the development of the first healthcare Registered Apprenticeship program in New Mexico, the RN Residency apprenticeship program through TruMont, and will continue to support the development of Registered Apprenticeship programs in the healthcare field.
 As part of future discussions and meetings within both of these key industry sectors, there will be a focus on various activities including strategic plans establishing industry-driven workforce goals and career pathways to make it easier for individuals to access the opportunities in healthcare and IT/tech in the Central Region.
 The WCCNM will review board policy to determine what can further promote a focused strategy for the two primary industries identified.